What is the issue?

 Symptoms of viral gastroenteritis include nausea, vomiting, diarrhoea, fever, abdominal pain, headache and muscle aches.
 They can take up to three days to develop and usually last between one or two days, sometimes longer.

-The main complication of gastroenteritis is dehydration, but this can be prevented if the fluid lost in vomit and diarrhoea is replaced.
+The main complication of gastroenteritis is dehydration, but this can be prevented if the fluid lost in vomit and diarrhoea is replaced, ideally with electrolyte solutions or ice blocks (Hydrolyte/Gastrolyte).

-The best defence against the spread of these viruses, is to wash your hands thoroughly with soap and running water for at least 10 seconds before and after handling and eating food, after using the toilet, changing nappies, or assisting someone who has vomiting or diarrhoea.
+The best defence against the spread of these viruses is to wash your hands thoroughly with soap and running water for at least 20 seconds before and after handling and eating food, after using the toilet, changing nappies, or assisting someone who has vomiting or diarrhoea.
+Alcohol hand rub, while effective against some viruses (such as coronavirus), is not sufficiently effective for preventing viral gastroenteritis.

-Infants or children in childcare or school who develop vomiting or diarrhoea should stay at home for at least 48 hours after their symptoms have stopped, as should staff members and anyone whose work involves handling food or looking after children, the elderly or patients.
+Infants or children in childcare or school who develop vomiting or diarrhoea must stay at home until at least 48 hours after their symptoms have stopped, as should staff members and anyone whose work involves handling food or looking after children, the elderly or patients.

-If you are concerned about your symptoms consult your doctor for advice.
+Anyone concerned about their symptoms should consult their doctor for advice.

 Guidelines for the investigation of gastroenteritis